 Religious Pessimism: All the supernatural truth claims of all major religions are likely to be false, but at the same time religion is probably necessary for social cohesion and personal meaning.
 Religion’s primary social function is to encourage a level of self-denial and self-sacrifice that is necessary for human civilization.
 With religion, tight knit communities and families gave individuals social roles and individual meaning.
 Without religion, we are seeing growing atomization, loneliness, lower birthrates, higher divorce rates, more mental illness, as these sources of meaning deteriorate.
 There is no good secular alternative to religion in its ability to form communities and give meaning.
 So while human societies do best with shared religious bonds, the development of the sciences ultimately undercuts the plausibility of religious claims about the universe.
 The depressing conclusion about human nature is that we cannot live with truth.
 We need myth to survive as a species, and yet our capacity for reason ultimately erodes our ability to believe in those necessary myths.

 Hedonic Pessimism: If we add up all the pleasure and pain experienced by all sentient creatures on the planet, would the net pleasure outweigh the pain, or not?
 My sense is that it would not, and this is highly distressing.
 We can look at three categories of sentient beings: non-human animals in the wild, non-human animals in human captivity, and humans.
 And we need to look at each of these with open eyes and without any romanticism.
 Non-human animals in the wild live, for the most part, lives marked by continual fear of predators, and usually ended by violent and painful death in the jaws of one of those predators.
 Life in the wild for non-human animals is overwhelmingly painful, cruel, and awful.
 Pain overwhelms pleasure.
 While the former can be fleetingly enjoyed in moments of rest, fear and pain are the general rule.
 When it comes to non-human animals in human captivity, we cannot avoid looking at the millions of animals born and raised in factory farms for human consumption.
 These millions of animals live the worst lives that could possibly be lived.
 Every natural impulse is stifled, every pleasure denied, every relationship severed, all for the sake of maximizing meat output.
 Pain overwhelms pleasure, the latter of which is basically non-existent.
 When it comes to humans, we have a more mixed bag.
 Without natural predators, humans are for the most part not subject to continual fear of violent death as wild non-human animals are.
 Since the Industrial Revolution, humans are slowly escaping the misery of poverty and scarcity, although of course a large plurality of the human race still lives in crushing poverty.
 Furthermore, all humans are subject to the usual miseries of loved ones dying, personal hopes frustrated, chronic pain setting in with age, and facing up to one’s inevitable demise.
 And until automation takes over, even the most privileged humans spend the majority of their waking lives renting their bodies and energies and time to a business, with most people working in jobs that they dislike or despise.
 Finally, it makes sense from the point of view of natural selection that pleasure is one of our greatest wants, but also that it is fleeting and impermanent.
 Pleasure is the reward our brain gives us for doing things that helped spread our genes in our ancient past.
 But in order to constantly incentivize us to do more things to advantage our genetic interests, the pleasure we get must be taken away from us and held out again as a promised future reward.
 In other words, evolution designed us to be driven to pursue that which we can never truly acquire.
 Constant frustration is a feature, not a bug, of evolution.
 At any given moment in life, each individual can reliably count on the truth of the following statements: This promising new relationship will eventually fail.
 This exciting new career will soon become tedious.
 This interesting new hobby will soon become either boring or frustrating.
 This overwhelming feeling of being connected to God will soon fade.
 This strong sense that the universe is fundamentally good and meaningful will soon wane.
-This sense of contentment and happiness will soon be interrupted by anxiety, pain, some unpleasant obligation or task, etc. Taking into account all of these factors, one has to conclude that sentient life on Earth experiences far greater net suffering than pleasure, leading one to wonder: has it all been worth it?
+This sense of contentment and happiness will soon be interrupted by anxiety, pain, some unpleasant obligation or task, etc. Good health will soon fade.
+Not all human lives are worth living out to their natural end.
+Taking into account all of these factors, one has to conclude that sentient life on Earth experiences far greater net suffering than pleasure, leading one to wonder: has it all been worth it?

 Cosmic Pessimism: Everything is devoured by the passage of time.
 For the average person, time consumes us quickly.
 I will take myself as an example.
 Most of how I spend my day is forgotten by everyone (including myself) the moment it is done (brushing my teeth, putting on clothes, eating, driving to work, consuming mindless information online or on TV, doing the dishes, sweeping the floor, etc).
 98% of the things that I do in life will be forgotten by everyone (including myself) within a year from doing them.
 And a full 100% of everything that I say, do, and think will be forgotten forever within a generation or two after my death.
 The harsh truth is that most of our lives are forgotten – and forgettable – not just after our death, but during our lives.
 Only a tiny handful of people and accomplishments persist beyond their time.
 But even these great things are destined for the void.
 Everything ultimately ends in the heat death of the universe.
 Nothing of value persists.
 Every laugh, every memory, every touch, every accomplishment, every poem, every friendship, will be swallowed up.
 Everything, no matter how glorious, is finite, transient, and ultimately forgotten.